 To be eligible for Federal, State and institutional aid, students are required by the U.S. Department of Education and the State of Iowa to maintain satisfactory academic progress toward their degree objectives.
 In compliance with prescribed regulations, Upper Iowa University (UIU) has established guidelines to ensure that students successfully complete courses and maintain timely advancement toward specific degree objectives.
 These requirements also serve as standards to evaluate student progress by grade point averages (GPA) and overall time periods in which students complete their programs.

 Programs governed by this Satisfactory Academic Progress (SAP) policy include the Federal Pell Grant, Federal TEACH Grant, Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, Federal Direct Stafford Student Loans, and the Federal Direct Parent Loan.
-The policy also applies to state-supported grants, either within or outside the state of Iowa, and all institutional programs funded by UIU.
+The policy also applies to state-supported grants, either within or outside the state of Iowa, and all need-based programs funded by UIU.

 To satisfy financial aid academic progress requirements, students must accomplish the following:

 - Maintain the minimum cumulative grade point average for the appropriate grade levels listed below.

 - Freshmen – 1.75 (0 to 29 completed credits)

 - Sophomore – 1.90 (30 to 59 completed credits)

 - Junior and above – 2.00 (60+ completed credits)

 - Satisfactorily complete a minimum of 67% of all attempted credits.
 Transfer credits accepted by UIU count as both attempted and completed credits.
 (Calculate the percentage by dividing the completed credits by attempted credits.)